 3. Apply professional experience and judgment

-No research process is complete without a team of experienced analysts who can bear down on the results and make smart judgments about how to proceed.
+No research process is complete without a team of experienced analysts who can bear down on the results and make informed judgments about how to proceed.
 Each review has several key inflection points that require senior professionals to make careful decisions.

 For example, you need to know at the outset which individuals require enhanced diligence resulting from unique sector- or industry-related risks.
 These concerns may be apparent when an individual is associated with inherently risky businesses, such as mining in Africa.
 But what about sectors with less obvious risks — like the U.S. technology industry?